Broncos gamble, lose to Chiefs, fall 2 back in division - WHIZ News

 Neither were 20-play drives that resulted in no points.

-That long march that consumed more than 11 minutes of the second quarter didn’t lead to a 22-9 loss to the Chiefs by itself, but it sure didn’t help matters.
-And Fangio’s failed decision to go for it on fourth-and-2 at the Kansas City 8, rather than hit a field goal to make it a 10-6 game at halftime, left the demoralized Broncos playing catch-up the rest of the way.
+That long march that consumed more than 11 minutes of the second quarter didn’t lead to a 22-9 loss to the Chiefs by itself, but it sure didn’t help.
+And Fangio’s failed decision to go for it on fourth-and-2 at the Kansas City 8, rather than kick a field goal to make it 10-6 at halftime, left the demoralized Broncos playing catch-up the rest of the way.

+“We have to be able to score more points no matter who you’re playing, especially the Chiefs at home,” Fangio said.
+“That drive at the end of the first half was really good.
+We just couldn’t finish it.
+Couldn’t get the last 2 yards to keep it going.”

+It was the first time in 12 years that a 20-play drive lasting at least 11 minutes didn’t result in points.

+“Every drive you try to get points,” Broncos quarterback Teddy Bridgewater said, “but a drive like that, you get the ball out of there and all the way down the field — you know, it just sucks, man.”

-Fangio’s bold fourth-down call wasn’t the only play the Broncos probably wanted back Sunday night.
+Fangio’s bold fourth-down call wasn’t the only play the Broncos probably wanted back.

 There was the gaffe by the punt return team a few minutes later, when Caden Sterns ran into return man Diontae Spencer and the Chiefs hopped on the loose ball, and Bridgewater’s pick-6 to Daniel Sorensen that put the game away.